Little River Canyon National Preserve: Activities

 Backcountry camping is no longer allowed in the Little River Canyon National Preserve.
 Hunting in the preserve requires a hunting license from Alabama or any other state.
 Riding ATVs is no longer permitted.
 Fishing requires an Alabama fishing license and net or seine fishing are not allowed.

-The Jacksonville State University Little River Canyon Center is a 23,000 square-foot LEED-certified visitor center.
+The Jacksonville State University Little River Canyon Center is a 23,000 sqft LEED-certified visitor center.